Puyodead1/udemy-downloader/README.md

 ## Key ID and Key

-It is up to you to aquire the key and key ID.
+It is up to you to acquire the key and key ID.
 Please **DO NOT** ask me for help acquiring these, decrypting DRM protected content can be considered piracy.
 The tool required for this has already been discused in a GitHub issue.

 - Enter the key and key id in the `keyfile.json`
 - ![keyfile example](https://i.imgur.com/e5aU0ng.png)